yurright/Harvard-CS50-Repo/DataStructureAndAlgorithms.md

 ## Tree
 - similar to linked list, but in linked lists each node can only be linked to one other node, in a tree **a node can be linked to multiple nodes**
-- no two references that head to the same node!!!
+- no two references that head to the same node!!! image below is **NOT A TREE**!:
 ![not a tree](https://github.com/yurright/Harvard-CS50-Repo/blob/main/resources/not-a-tree.png)

 ```